ycj29/CrazyAuctions-Discord-Notification/README.md

+# CrazyAuctions Webhook Integration

+## Overview
-# Send Discord webhook when player List/Purchase item in CrazyAuctions
+This plugin sends a Discord webhook notification whenever a player **lists** or **purchases** an item in **CrazyAuctions**.

 ## Installation

-1. upload plugin to /plugin folder
+1. Upload the plugin to the `/plugins` folder.
-2. restart your server
+2. Restart your server.
-3. fill out config.yml
-4. you're good to go!
+3. Configure `config.yml` with your Discord webhook URL.
+4. You're all set!